zxc916684603/ecs/intl.en-US/Deployment & Maintenance/Cloud assistant/Configure the cloud assistant client.md

     If `CloudAssistantStatus=true` is returned, it indicates that the cloud assistant client has been installed on the instance.
 Otherwise, go to the next step.

-2. Call [InstallCloudAssistant](../../../../intl.en-US/API Reference/Cloud assistant/InstallCloudAssistant.md#) to install the cloud assistant client on the instance.
+2. Call [InstallCloudAssistant](../../../../reseller.en-US/API Reference/Cloud assistant/InstallCloudAssistant.md#) to install the cloud assistant client on the instance.

     ``` {#codeblock_tw9_dxq_67s}
     aliyun ecs InstallCloudAssistant --RegionId TheRegionId --InstanceId.
 1 i-bp1g6zv0ce8ogXXXXXXp
     ```

-3. Call [RebootInstance](../../../../intl.en-US/API Reference/Instances/RebootInstance.md#) to restart the instance.
+3. Call [RebootInstance](../../../../reseller.en-US/API Reference/Instances/RebootInstance.md#) to restart the instance.

     ``` {#codeblock_50b_59s_rs7}
     aliyun ecs RebootInstance --RegionId TheRegionId --InstanceId i-bp1g6zv0ce8ogXXXXXXp
     ```

+4.  \(Only classic network-connected instance\) Create a file in the directory where cloud assistant client is installed, set the file name as region-id, any file format is supported.
+Open the file and write down the region-id where the ECS instance belongs, for example, cn-hangzhou.
+For more about optional values of regions, see [Regions and zones](../../../../reseller.en-US/General Reference/Regions and zones.md#).

 ## Update the client {#section_r34_32x_ydb .section}